kiarashdelavar/Lighthouse-/README.md

 # Tournament Management System – The Lighthouse Schools

 This project was done for a Requirements Engineering course (April 2025).
-The goal was to design and document a system for managing sports tournaments between special education schools.
+The goal was to design and document a system for managing sports tournaments between special education schools (Created Application for that)

 ## 📄 Project Summary